Search Results - Inuit Circumpolar Conference

 Inuit Circumpolar Council

 The logo of the Inuit Circumpolar Council<br />Stylised motif of a frame drum with a handle and a stick The Inuit Circumpolar Council (ICC; ; formerly the Inuit Circumpolar Conference) is a multinational non-governmental organization (NGO) and Indigenous Peoples' Organization (IPO) representing the 180,000 Inuit and Yupik (sometimes referred to as Eskimo) people living in Alaska (United States), Canada, Greenland (Kingdom of Denmark), and the Chukchi Peninsula (Chukotka Autonomous Okrug, Russia).
-ICC was ECOSOC-accredited and was granted special consultative status (category II) at the UN in 1983.
+ICC was accredited by the Economic and Social Council (ECOSOC) and was granted special consultative status (category II) at the United Nations in 1983.

 ICC holds a General Assembly every four years.
 ICC is one of the six Arctic indigenous communities to have the status of Permanent Participant on the Arctic Council.
 Provided by Wikipedia